 Dear friends and supporters,

-2013 was turning point for building the climate movement’s power around the world.
+2013 was a turning point for building the climate movement’s power around the world.
 350.org started it off with huge momentum coming out of Bill McKibben’s 2012 Rolling Stone article and our subsequent Do the Math tour, which introduced a new way of thinking about the climate issue.
 That momentum only grew as the year progressed.

 Our corresponding fossil fuel divestment campaign has spread like wildfire, and it has put the fossil fuel industry on the defensive.
 A recent study from Oxford University concluded that its growing faster than any previous divestment effort and could have a “far reaching impact” on the fossil fuel industry’s bottom line.
 As a result the new narrative of “unburnable carbon” is taking root and influencing political decision-making.